etases/EduBlock.Report/Requirement.md

 * **Preconditions:**
   * Staff is logged in.
   * Class exists.
-* **Postconditions:** System add students to a class.
+* **Post Conditions:** System add students to a class.
 * **Flow of Events:**
   * Staff go to EduBlock.
   * Staff login with username and password.
   * Staff click on “Classroom”.
   * Staff click on "Details" (icon) on actions column.
-  * System show class details.
+  * System shows class details.
   * Staff click "Students".
-  * System show list of students of the class.
+  * System shows list of students of the class.
   * Staff click "Add students".
   * A form will appear, staff then choose students to add to the class.
   * Staff click "Add student" to add more students.
   * Staff click "Confirm".
-  * System add student to the class and show success message.
+  * System adds student to the class and show success message.
 * **Alternate Flow:**
   * In add student form Staff click "Add student" to add more student.
   * Staff choose students to add to the class.